zogzog/cubicweb/doc/book/en/devrepo/repo/sessions.rst

 ------------------------------

 Sometimes CubicWeb's out-of-the-box authentication schemes (cookie and http) are not sufficient.
-Nowadays there is a plethore of such schemes and the framework cannot provide them all, but as the sequence above shows, it is extensible.
+Nowadays there is a plethora of such schemes and the framework cannot provide them all, but as the sequence above shows, it is extensible.